Registered Nursing and Registered Midwifery Graduate Programs

 How many study days are there?

-There are four compulsory study days that you are paid to attend across your graduate program.
-These are paid days and are included within your rostered hours.
+There are four compulsory study days, two per rotation in the Enrolled Nurse Graduate Program.
+These are paid days and are included in your rostered hours.

 The Mental Health Enrolled Nurse Graduate/Transition program provides a supportive environment for enrolled nurses to gain new mental health nursing skills and to consolidate prior learnings.